 Discover Brick City

-Brick City celebrates architecture from iconic sites around the world through LEGO brick recreations.
+Open until August 2026, Brick City celebrates architecture from iconic sites around the world through LEGO brick recreations.
 From streetscapes and temples to castles, historic ruins, and more — you’ll find intricately built duplicates!
 Built by hand, not from a kit, UK artist Warren Elsmore completed each work of art.

-Families are invited to see these mini and not-so-mini treasures (the exhibition’s centerpiece is St. Pancras Station (London), 12 feet long and built from over 180,000 standard LEGO bricks).
+From now until August 2026, families are invited to see these mini and not-so-mini treasures (the exhibition’s centerpiece is St. Pancras Station (London), 12 feet long and built from over 180,000 standard LEGO bricks).
 There are almost 40 in all!

 More than a look-only experience, get hands-on, too.
 Enjoy an interactive LEGO building section, as well as a “graffiti wall,” where you can create pixelated wall art.